Vizzuality/i2i/README.md

 These are geospatial data layers, they are separated in `Sector` and `Contextual` layers, on the site you can find the contextual under Additional Data.

 Sector layers are served from Carto, while Contextual layers come from both Carto and the Resource Watch api.

+Be sure to have the `wri-api-components` on version `wri-api-components@2.2.7-alpha.2` because it's the version that has specific configurations for internet explorer.
+Otherwise the map won't appear.

 ##### Adding custom descriptions